 - role of teaching, research and creative activity, and service

 - notification process

-As noted in CRR 320.035 cases for promotion and/or tenure prior to their mandatory year should be “rare and restricted to truly exceptional cases.”
-In these cases, Department Chairs should address what makes this candidate’s record “truly exceptional.”
+As noted in CRR 320.035, cases for promotion and/or tenure prior to their mandatory year should be “rare and restricted to truly exceptional cases.”
+In these cases, letters from department chairs, school/college committees and deans should clearly address what makes this candidate’s record “truly exceptional.”
 Simply meeting departmental guidelines prior to the mandatory year is not sufficient.
 External reviewers should be made aware of this requirement for all candidates seeking early consideration.

-Regarding early consideration, please note that the CRR also specifies that “early recommendations for promotion and/or tenure should not be made primarily on the basis of market conditions which make it appear that a faculty member might accept an offer elsewhere.”
+Regarding early consideration, please note that the CRR also specifies, “Early recommendations for promotion and/or tenure should not be made primarily on the basis of market conditions which make it appear that a faculty member might accept an offer elsewhere.”
 Recommendations for promotion and tenure must be based on the merits of the specific case.

 No individual should vote more than once on a case.
 For example, a faculty member on a divisional P&T committee should abstain at either the department or division level.
 Deans and department chairs make a recommendation and include a letter in the dossier; consequently, they should not vote at any level.

 The Provost requires that department committees have at least three members.
-CRR 320.035A.1.d identifies eligible appointees to department committees in cases where fewer than three eligible faculty are available to serve from the primary department.
+Three to five members are recommended.
+CRR 320.035A.1.d. identifies eligible appointees to department committees in cases where there are fewer than three eligible faculty available to serve from the primary department.